NECA's Safety Awards include two programs, the Safety Excellence Award, and the Zero-Injury Award.

 NECA’s Recognition of Safety Achievement program is an elite safety recognition focused on recognizing thriving companies that excel in multiple areas of their safety and health programs.
 Awards are given to member companies that consistently have OSHA recordable injury and fatality rates at levels lower than the industry standard, and implement internal company safety practices above and beyond basic compliance.

-The Zero-Injury Recognition recognizes those member-companies that have worked a full calendar year without recordable incidents.
+The Zero-Injury Award recognizes those member-companies that have worked a full calendar year without recordable incidents.

-The Safety Excellence Recognition is the associations premier recognition program, and acknowledges member-contractors safety performance.
+The Safety Excellence Award is the associations premier recognition program, and acknowledges member-contractors safety performance.
+When registering contractors will automatically be entered into two Safety Awards Programs; Zero Injury and Safety Excellence.
 Winners are selected based on their comparison to BLS data and electrical contractors.
-This award considers five man-hour categories:

 - 1 to 25,000 man-hours